November 1, 2007: Six months after Steve Jobs showed it off, the original iPhone becomes Time magazine’s “best invention of the year.”

 Gushing about Apple’s new Multi-Touch technology, the magazine asks, “Can it be long before we get an iMac Touch?
 A TouchBook?”

-As an interview with Jony Ive about the MacBook Pro with Touch Bar reveals, Apple never seriously thought about incorporating touch interfaces into Macs.
+As a 2016 interview with Jony Ive about the MacBook Pro with (now-discontinued) Touch Bar reveals, Apple never seriously thought about incorporating touch interfaces into Macs.
 Still, it’s hard to say Time was wrong to label “touching … the new seeing” when it comes to interface elements.

 And Time definitely nailed it by pointing out that the iPhone isn’t just a phone, but a platform.